-- Departure transfer to airport or train station.
+- Departure transfer to the airport or train station.

-*Note: This schedule may vary due to inclement weather, saint days or festivals.
+*Note: This schedule may vary due to inclement weather, saint days, or festivals.
 All activities, in the event of rescheduling, are always included during the week.
-Please note that museum tickets are not included in program price.
+Please note that museum tickets are not included in the program price.

-- Eight days, seven nights accommodations, based on double occupancy in a villa-style Bed & Breakfast with private bath-and sea view.
+- Eight days, seven nights accommodations, based on 2 guests.
 Click to view Accommodations Options & Upgrades!

 - Capri Boat Trip.
-(Private tour guide available on request).
+(Private tour guide and driver on the island available on request).

 - Olive Oil Tasting with informal discussion and tasting.

 - Round-trip group transfers from Naples Airport or Naples Train station to Positano.*